cassian360/IS-247-Task2/README.md

 ## Solution

-Create list and add duplicate values
+Create list fruit and add duplicate values

+Create a new empty list

+Using a for loop iterate thr